SESMG/SESMG/docs/manual/GUI.rst

    :alt: GUI
    :align: center

    The display may vary depending on the operating system.
+The function "Switch Criteria" is not completely implemented.

 Description of the GUI functions